ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Compute Services/Lab 173 :Troubleshoot Create Instance.md

 ## Activity Overview

-In this activity, you use the AWS Command Line Interface (AWS CLI) to launch Amazon Elastic Compute Cloud (Amazon EC2) instances.
+In this activity, I used the AWS Command Line Interface (AWS CLI) to launch an Amazon EC2 instance.
+While setting up the instance, I referenced a user data script that automatically configured an Apache web server, MariaDB, and PHP—commonly known as a LAMP stack**LAMP stack

-When you create the instance, you will reference a user data script to configure the instance with an Apache web server, MariaDB, and PHP—commonly known as a **LAMP stack**.
-The instance will host the **Café Web Application**.
+**The instance will host the **Café Web Application**.

 **Diagram Placeholder:**
 <img width="642" height="355" alt="image" src="https://github.com/user-attachments/assets/c293d3d7-2ed8-4420-9309-d9aebf7ee154" />